Date Posted: March 17, 2023

-- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Minnesota Department of Education (MDE)/Professional Educators Licensing and Standards Board (PELSB) in Special Education in Deaf / Hard of Hearing (D/HH) preferred and/or Oral / Aural Deaf Education, or equivalent combination of education and experience may be considered.
+- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Minnesota Department of Education (MDE) in Special Education as a Teacher of the Blind / Visually Impaired (BVI), or equivalent combination of education and experience may be considered.

 - Willingness and ability to work with students receiving a high-level of special education services.

 - Thorough knowledge of education principles, practices and procedures; thorough knowledge of the principles and methodology of effective teaching; with knowledge of special education practices preferred.

 - Previous teaching experience in special education preferred.